dimitreOliveira/content_creator-ai_tools/README.md

 ![](./assets/example-text_input.png)

-## App workflow

-1. The user provides input, either a file or a repository path.
-2. If a repository path is provided, the application uses the `repository_parser.py` to parse the repository structure and content.
-3. The user selects the input and output content types and provides any additional instructions.
-4. The application constructs a prompt based on the input, selected types, and additional instructions.
-5. The prompt is sent to the Google Gemini API via the `gemini_client.py`.
-6. The Gemini API generates the content based on the prompt.
-7. The generated content is displayed to the user.
-8. The user can iterate on the generated content by providing further instructions.

 ## Configs

 The application's behavior can be configured using the `configs.yaml` file.

 The application supports both AI Studio and Vertex AI.
 Edit the `configs.yaml` file to select your preferred provider.

 ```yaml
 generate_public_url: false # Set to true to generate a public shareable link